nrdxp/nrd.sh/content/blog/sovereign-source.md

 Self-correction requires error detection.
 Error detection requires inspection of internal state.
 In a previous piece, I derived a structural requirement for civilizational persistence: _any system that wishes to persist must maintain a structural path from Slavery to Mastery for its members_ (∀c ∈ Citizens: ∃path(c, Slavery → Mastery)).[^bedrock-link] Without the ability to inspect the systems that increasingly govern commerce, communication, infrastructure, and law, citizens cannot detect errors, identify capture, or distinguish a tool from a cage.
 The path to mastery is destroyed, and the system loses the self-correcting agents it needs to survive.
 Opacity is not a business strategy.
 It is entropy's most reliable accelerant.

-Source code is available.
+The formal guarantee: source code is available.
 You can study how the program works and change it so it does your computing as you wish.

 Chromium is roughly 35 million lines of code.
 Even if you had the time and expertise to read all of it, and you don't, the complexity is not incidental.
 It is the product of an engineering culture that optimizes for velocity over comprehensibility, a corporate culture that benefits from the opacity of its own "open-source" contributions.
 Nadia Asparouhova documented this shift precisely: from the "bazaar" model of distributed peers to the "stadium" model, a solo maintenance performer watched by a massive, silent audience who files issues but never sends patches.[^stadium] Publication of the code satisfies Freedom 1.
 Comprehensibility of the code is nobody's problem.